How do Digital Health Standards Assess Evidence?

 The global response to this challenge for digital health assessment has been limited historically, but over the last few years, a number of frameworks and models have emerged that seek to address some of these issues.
 Below, we look at the emerging models and how they approach the incorporation of evidence into digital health assessment.

 Evidence Standards Framework for Digital Health Technologies (ESF)

-Whereas the higher tiers of digital health require RCTs, and observational studies which stated minimum quality standards, those in the lower tiers of the Framework do not require traditional evidence requirements.
+Whereas the higher tiers of digital health require RCTs and observational studies that state minimum quality standards, those in the lower tiers of the Framework do not require traditional evidence requirements.
 Alternative methods of assurance can instead be accepted.
-This model was the first to properly enshrine the Proportionality Principle and at its heart is the acknowledgement that not all products in this space have the same risk profile.
+This model was the first to properly enshrine the Proportionality Principle and at its heart is the acknowledgment that not all products in this space have the same risk profile.